mozilla/marketplace-docs/docs/topics/contributing.rst

 * Set up your environment.
  * Is your bug something on the frontend (such as the consumer-facing Marketplace)?
    Then set up the :ref:`frontend`.
- * Is your bug something on the backend or payments?
+ * Is your bug something on the backend, payments, developer pages, or reviewer tools?
    Then set up the :ref:`backend`.

 * Work on your bug.
 Feel free to reach out to over Marketplace developers on `IRC in the #marketplace channel <https://wiki.mozilla.org/IRC>`_, `mailing lists <https://lists.mozilla.org/listinfo/dev-marketplace>`_, or on the bug itself.